se-edu/se-book/oop/inheritance/what/text.md

 </box>

-**Inheritance implies the derived class can be considered as a _sub-type_ of the base class (and the base class is a _super-type_ of the derived class), resulting in an _is a_ relationship.**
+**Inheritance implies the derived class can be considered as a _subtype_ of the base class (and the base class is a _super-type_ of the derived class), resulting in an _is a_ relationship.**

-%%{{ icon_info }} Inheritance does not necessarily mean a sub-type relationship exists.
+%%{{ icon_info }} Inheritance does not necessarily mean a subtype relationship exists.
 However, the two often go hand-in-hand.
-For simplicity, at this point let us assume inheritance implies a sub-type relationship.%%
+For simplicity, at this point let us assume inheritance implies a subtype relationship.%%

 <box>